palonso/MAEST/README.md

 # Usage

-We use [Sacred](https://github.com/IDSIA/sacred) to run, configure an log our experiments.
+We use [Sacred](https://github.com/IDSIA/sacred) to run, configure and log our experiments.
 The different routines can be run with Sacred commands, and many experiment options can be directly configure from the command line.